 Free: The entire edge of the sheet is free to move in both planar degrees of freedom; linear and rotary.

-The SHEETS calculator allows the user to apply any one of the four above support methods to any one of the sheet's four edges.
+The SHEETS calculator allows the user to apply any one of the above [four] support methods to any one of the sheet's four edges.
 The magnitude and location of the sheet's stresses and deflections will vary according to the support configuration selected.
-However, in most - but by no means all - loadcases, the highest stresses normally occur at the corners.
+In many cases, the highest stresses may not occur at the centre of the longest edge or the centre of the plate, but at its corners.

 The most popular calculation method for determining the effects of loading a sheet is the use of Factor Tables.
 But these tend to be approximate and limited to individual results based upon an assumed worst-case scenario; e.g. the centre of the sheet or the centre of an edge.
 Also, the available edge support configurations tend to be limited to those most commonly found in industry, thereby limiting the scope for imagination in design.